ATigerWang/reinforcement-learning-papers/README.md

 # Reinforcement Learning Papers
 A list of recent papers regarding reinforcement learning.
-I am more interesting in the research that applys reinforcement learning to game AI, so most papers listed here are focus on running experiments on games.
+I am more interested in the research that applys reinforcement learning to game AI, so most papers listed here are focus on running experiments on games.
 Some of them that I have read are marked and I will arrange some notes soon.

 # Review